Detail Page

 • AP Human Geography - 475

-The purpose of the AP course in Human Geography is to introduce students to the impact of geographic elements on the development of societies, population, cultural patterns and processes, political organization of space, & agricultural and rural land use.
+The purpose of the AP course in Human Geography is to introduce students to the impact of geographic elements on the development of societies, population, cultural patterns and processes, political organization of space, agricultural and rural land use, industrialization and economic development, and cities and urban land use.
+These goals will be met through the systematic study of patterns and processes that have shaped human understanding, use, and alteration of Earth’s surface.
+Students employ spatial concepts and landscape analysis to examine human social organization and its environmental consequences.
+Students are required to take the AP Exam.

 • Big History - 476